OnboxTools

 Snow depth or water-equivalent depth in mm converts the same way once expressed as liquid depth.

-Heavy rain in mm?
+What counts as heavy rain in mm?

-Many services flag ≥ 50 mm in 24 h as heavy (~ 2 in).
+Many services flag at least 50 mm in 24 h (about 2 in).

-Is data uploaded?
+Is my data uploaded?

-No — all conversion runs locally in your browser.
+No. All conversion runs locally in your browser.